wanderergaurav/youtube-filter/README.md

 #

-YouTube Detox helps you stay focused by showing only the videos you care about, making your YouTube experience more productive and less distracting.
+YouTube Filter helps you stay focused by showing only the videos you care about, making your YouTube experience more productive and less distracting.